verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can only be called by the `corporation` that wants to repay the deposit of a slashed `Participant` entry they own.
 This won't make the `Participant` entry re-usable: it will be needed for the `corporation` associated to this `Participant` entry to request a new `Participant` entry, as slashed `Participant` entries cannot be revived (same happens for revoked, etc.).

 Nevertheless, to get a new `Participant` entry for a given ecosystem, it is needed, using this method, to repay the deposit of a slashed `Participant` entry first.
+This is enforced by the unrepaid slash checks of [MOD-PP-MSG-1-2-5](#mod-pp-msg-1-2-5-start-participant-op-unrepaid-slash-checks), [MOD-PP-MSG-2-2-4](#mod-pp-msg-2-2-4-renew-participant-op-unrepaid-slash-checks) and [MOD-PP-MSG-14-2-5](#mod-pp-msg-14-2-5-self-create-participant-unrepaid-slash-checks).

 ##### [MOD-PP-MSG-13-1] Repay Participant Slashed Trust Deposit parameters